Summer High School Program — 2019

 During the final week, you’ll go on an extensive bus tour of some of the country’s most popular destinations and landmarks.
 You’ll visit the northern mountain cord in the middle of Costa Rica, as well as the Pacific Coast.
 You’ll have time to relax, enjoy the warm waters of the tropical ocean, and go on a whitewater rafting tour! ¡Pura vida!

-During your first two weeks studying abroad in Costa Rica, you’ll focus on your Spanish language skills in an intensive course with other international students.
+If you choose to include our two weeks of Spanish language learning module, you’ll focus on your Spanish language skills in an intensive course with other international students.
 (Did we mention the course is located at an agroecological farm amidst the mountains of Cartago?!)
 This course includes 60 hours of lessons, plus additional activities that will improve your practical and intercultural communication skills.
 You’ll get a language proficiency assessment test upon arrival to determine your course level (beginners, intermediate, advanced).
 Then, you’ll receive Spanish lessons in small groups based on your language level.

-For the second part of your program, you’ll attend a local public school near your host family’s home.
+If you opt for the six-week program, you’ll attend a local public school near your host family’s home.
 Classes usually start around 7 am with a snack break around noon.
 Depending on the school, the end of the day could be anywhere from 1 to 4:30 pm.
 In some places, a portion of students attend class in the morning while the rest go in the afternoon.
 Because most studying is done at school, you probably won’t have too much homework.
 This will give you plenty of free time to learn about Costa Rican culture and practice your Spanish in real-life contexts!